regisin/paregis.me/content/posts/attack-of-the-static-assets/index.md

 title: "Attack of the Static Assets"
 date: 2021-11-13T00:00:01-05:00
 draft: false
 description: "A new force rises to the ranks of the website republic and threatens the peaceful galaxy of pages.
-In this chapter we tackle static assets and create a new sub page."
+Here, we tackle static assets and create a new sub page."
 categories:
 - Tutorial
 ---